 The District limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in securities issued by the United States Government, and requiring that municipal bonds must be rated as investment grade by one of the two largest rating services at the time of purchase.
 The Illinois Funds are rated AAA.
 The U.S. agency securities are rated between AA+ to not rated by Standard and Poor's.
 The municipal bonds are rated between AAA to not rated by Standard and Poor's.
-The negotiable certificates of deposit are not rated.
+The corporate bonds and negotiable certificates were not rated by Standard and Poor's.

-The Illinois Public Treasurers' Investment Pool, known as The Illinois Funds, operates as a qualified external investment pool in accordance with the criteria established in GASB Statement No. 79, Certain External Investment Pools and Pool Participants, and thus, reports all investments at amortized cost rather than market value.
+The Illinois Public Treasurers' Investment Pool, known as The Illinois Funds, operates as a qualified external investment pool in accordance with the criteria established in GASB Statement No. 79, Certain External Investment Pools and Pool Participants, and thus, reports all investments at amortized cost rather than fair value.
 The investment in The Illinois Funds by participants is also reported at amortized cost.
 The Illinois Funds does not have any limitations or restrictions on participant withdrawals.
 The Illinois Treasurer's Office issues a separate financial report for The Illinois Funds which may be obtained by contacting the Administrative Office at Illinois Business Center, 400 West Monroe Street, Suite 401, Springfield, Illinois 62704.